-A student performing below the minimum satisfactory level as determined by the schedule below, will be placed on academic probation for the following semester.
-A student, at the end of the academic probation semester, who's GPA falls below the minimum satisfactory level as outlined in the probation policy below will be suspended.
+A student performing below the minimum satisfactory academic level as determined by the schedule below will be placed on academic probation for the following semester.
+A student whose GPA falls below the minimum satisfactory level at the end of the academic probation semester will be placed on suspension for one semester.